All Episodes

 Obama himself has said so.

-We have played for you the audio soundbites of Obama saying this as far back as 2002 on uh various speeches that he made before his union buddies uh public radio station in Chicago.
+We have played for you the audio zone budgets of Obama saying this as far back as 2002 on various speeches that he made before his union buddies public radio station in Chicago.

 Conyers yesterday spoke during a newsmakers program at the National Press Club.

-On our Detroit affiliate, WJR on the Paul W. Smith show, he was talking to Dingle, and uh Paul W. Smith said, are we ready to let 72,000 more people die in our country if 18,000 died, whatever the number is that figure anyone comes up with per year because of a lack of health insurance or health care when this bill doesn't take effect till 2014?
+He was talking to Dingell, and Paul W. Smith said, are we ready to let 72,000 more people die in our country if 18,000 died, whatever the number is that figure anyone comes up with per year because of a lack of health insurance or health care when this bill doesn't take effect until 2014?

-Paul W. Smith was saying, look at we got all these emergencies.
+When Paul W. Smith was saying, look, we got all these emergencies.

 People are dying.